 1. A collection agency should attempt to collect the rent diplomatically without damaging the tenant and owner/manager relationship.

 2. Should be able to perform collection activity on tenants of single family homes, retail shops and apartments.
-If the financial crunch situation of the tenant is temporary, he should be able to negotiate and place the tenant under a payment plan so that all dues are settled at the earliest.
+If the financial crunch situation of the tenant is temporary in nature, he should be able to negotiate and place the tenant under a payment plan so that all dues are settled amicably.

 3. Able to provide variety of payment options, including online payment.
 Collection agents should also have the ability to accept major credit cards and checks over the phone.